ROK Espresso Maker Review

 As mentioned in the cons section, each use of the machine will require preheating of both the main chamber and the portafilter, which seems like an annoying extra step, but ultimately just becomes part of the routine.

-It is a small machine, so it is definitely easy and convenient to store, even after each use.
-The new beefed up body also means that previous issues with fragility are now solved, and you can push away.quality of espresso shots
+It is a small device, so it is definitely easy and convenient to store, even after each use.
+The new beefed up body also means that previous issues with fragility are now solved, and you can push away and obtain quality of espresso shots

 This manual machine produces an above average espresso with a tendency to under extract if you do not preheat the machine.
 The crema is average to mediocre and can sometimes fall apart a bit too quickly depending on your grind.